shmatozz/desktop-App-With-Face-Auth/README.md

 Available interface elements:
 * **Required** fields for registration:
-    * _name_ field – enter the name of user
+    * _name_ field – user real name input
-    * _login_ field – entering the user's login in the system
+    * _login_ field – user login input
-    * _password_ field – entering the user's password in the system
+    * _password_ field – user password input
 * **Optional** fields for registration:
-    * _surname_ field – entering the user's last name
+    * _surname_ field – user surname input
-    * _email_ field – enter the user's email address
+    * _email_ field – user email input
 * _Upload_ button – a button for uploading a photo to create a face layout and subsequent authentication using it.
 Immediately after selecting a photo, it is scanned for the presence of any face.
-If the face was not found, an error is displayed in the text field.
+If the face was not found, an error is displayed in the text field
-* _Sign Up_ button – performs the user registration procedure in the system and returns the user to the authorization window
+* _Sign Up_ button – performs the user registration procedure in the system and returns the user to the [authorization window](#account-login-window)
-* _Back_ button – returns the user to the authorization window without registering a new account
+* _Back_ button – returns the user to the [authorization window](#account-login-window) without registering a new account

 ## Main application window
 ### Main menu